Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 ## Requirements

-1. Size / performance improvements
+1. Stack size / performance improvements*
     1. Platforms will declare the `Core` as a static in their binary file
-    2. Platforms will declare their `Core` Generics via the `Platform` trait (described in (4))
+    2. Platforms will declare their `Core` generics via the `Platform` trait (described in (4))
-    3. Current usage of dynamic polymorphism in statics be switched to static polymorphism (e.g. section_extractor in the dispatcher context)
-    4. Component, Service, and Config instantiation is moved to a `Platform` trait method, and thus does not take up space on the initial stack frame.
+    3. Component, Service, and Config instantiation is moved to a `Platform` trait method, and thus does not take up space on the initial stack frame.
+    4. Current usage of dynamic polymorphism in statics be switched to static polymorphism (e.g. section_extractor in the dispatcher context)*

-2. Easier Testing for Patina maintainers
+2. Testing improvements for Patina maintainers
     1. All statics are moved into the `UefiState` field of the `Core`. e.g. `SpinLockedGcd`, `DispatcherContext`, etc.
     2. Possibility to add generics at additional levels, to make mocking for tests simple
     3. Ignore code coverage for all "efiapi" functions
+    4. Removal of global lock, allowing for more parallel testing.

 3. Improved code cleanliness for Patina maintaineres
     1. All pure-rust methods directly access `UefiState` field in the `Core`. e.g. `self.uefi_state.<thing>`.